runpod/docs/docs/serverless/workers/vllm/overview.md

 ## Next steps

 - [Get started](/serverless/workers/vllm/get-started): Learn how to deploy a vLLM Worker as a Serverless Endpoint, with detailed guides on configuration and sending requests.
+- [Configurable Endpoints](/serverless/workers/vllm/configurable-endpoints): Select your Hugging Face model and vLLM takes care of the low-level details of model loading, hardware configuration, and execution.
 - [Environment variables](/serverless/workers/vllm/environment-variables): Explore the environment variables available for the vLLM Worker, including detailed documentation and examples.
 - [Run Gemma 7b](/tutorials/serverless/run-gemma-7b): Walk through deploying Google's Gemma model using RunPod's vLLM Worker, guiding you to set up a Serverless Endpoint with a gated large language model (LLM).